ReddingLab/Learning/protocols/Peg_silane.md

 6**b**.
 If using plate format, pipette 20-50 uLs into each well, cover with parafilm, and let incubate overnight.

 7. Wash 3x with millQ.

-8. Dry slides
-    **a.** If cover slip, remember which slide was peg coated, and dry in oven or with nitrogen glass.
+8**a**.
+Dry slides: If cover slip, remember which slide was peg coated, and dry in oven or with nitrogen glass.
-    **b.** If plate, suck out water and let sit in hood till evaporated.
+8**b**.
+Dry slides: If plate, suck out water and let sit in hood till evaporated.
 I bang it on a kim wipe periodically.

 9. Use slides!